This article has been updated from a previous version.

 Where possible, take roads that are direct and well lit.
-And, before you hit the road make sure all your headlights, signal lights, and brake lights are working.
+And before you hit the road, make sure all your headlights, signal lights, and brake lights are working.

 10. Follow the speed limit

 With fewer cars on the road, it can be easy to speed, even accidentally.
-But following the limit will help reduce your chances of a collision, as well as getting a speeding ticket that could increase your auto insurance rates for years.
+But following the limit will help reduce your chances of a collision, as well as getting a speeding ticket that could increase your auto insurance rate for years.

 11. Adjust your speed to account for weather conditions

-The posted speed limit isn’t a suggestion, it’s the maximum speed you should be driving in ideal weather conditions.
+The posted speed limit isn’t a suggestion; it’s the maximum speed you should be driving in ideal weather conditions.
 If it’s snowing, raining, or if the roads are icy, slow down and take your time.

 12. Stay in your light

-Overdriving your headlights occurs when “you drive so fast your stopping distance is father than you can see with your headlights,” Ontario’s Ministry of Transportation (MTO) reports.
+Overdriving your headlights occurs when “you drive so fast your stopping distance is farther than you can see with your headlights,” Ontario’s Ministry of Transportation (MTO) reports.
 Give yourself the space needed to be able to safely stop and slow down.